rehierl/node-tree-outliner/algorithm-about.md

 ```

 Both TOCs are obviously not equivalent because each of these represents a
 different structure.
-As a result, only one of these truly represents the
+Therefore, only one of these can truly represent the
 fragment's structure, the other one does not.
 So which of these is invalid?

 ### Relationship between sections and nodes